404Wolf/csds340-case-study-1/report.typ

   caption: [Logistic regression with and without TF-IDF, compared to Bernoulli naïve bayes with and without TF-IDF.
 Note that Bernoulli naïve bayes does experience any benefit from TF-IDF since features are only compared within themselves.]
 ) <fig:tfidf-comparision>

 As seen in @fig:tfidf-comparision, we were able to achieve a about 3% higher AUC using this approach with logistic regression.
-We tried also pre-processing the data in this way for random forest analysis, but it didn't have any significant improvement.
+We tried also pre-processing the data in this way for random forest analysis, but it didn't have any significant improvement, so ultimately we did not end up using _TF-IDF_.

 = Choosing our Algorithm